Breast Augmentation FAQ

 Will I be able to breastfeed after breast enhancement surgery?

 Women who have breast enhancement surgery can often breastfeed, but it is important to share your intentions prior to surgery.
-Your surgeon can take special precautions during surgery to maximize your chances of breastfeeding in the future.
-They might also discuss the possibility of delaying your breast surgery until after you have children, as pregnancy and nursing impart significant changes in the breasts for many women.
+Dr. Chang can take special precautions during surgery to maximize your chances of breastfeeding in the future.
+He might also discuss the possibility of delaying your breast surgery until after you have children, as pregnancy and nursing impart significant changes in the breasts for many women.

 Can I combine breast augmentation with other procedures?